-Houses belonging to the settled Fula Kita are typically round with mud walls and thatched roofs.
+Houses belonging to the settled Maasina Fulani are typically round with mud walls and thatched roofs.
 Each hut has an encircling veranda.
-The nomadic Fula Kita live in open, beehive-shaped huts with no walls or verandas.
+The nomadic Maasina Fulani live in open, beehive-shaped huts with no walls or verandas.
 Each hut is surrounded by a cattle corral.

 Daughters remain with their mothers until they marry.
 However, as soon as a son reaches puberty, he leaves the family compound and lives alone in a nearby compound, usually with some cattle.
 This new compound will become the home of the son and his future wife.

 The first marriage of a man is usually arranged by the man's father.
-A bride-service of helping the girl's father with his livestock is performed by the man, who usually marries while he is in his early twenties.
+He helps his future father-in-law with his livestock as a "bride-service."
+Men usually marry while in their early twenties.
 Polygyny (the practice of having more than one wife) is common, up to the Muslim limit of four wives.
 There is one chief wife, however, who has authority over the other wives.

 Children belong to "age-sets" until they marry.
 An age-set occurs at three or four year intervals, with every child born in those years belonging to that set.
 The children in an age-set go to school together and often work together.
 When the time for marriage arrives, they may even help one another with the bride-service.
 Within each age-set are a leader, a deputy, and a judge.